US-American vs. European definitions of Money Supply

 Other deposits in sight

-There are some other components of a central bank’s liability, that are often neglected, but which are not concerned by the money multiplier.
+There are some other components of a central bank’s liability, that are often neglected.
+They are not part of the monetary base, but are not concerned by the money multiplier (see below).

 The “other deposits on sight in Swiss francs”, which the Swiss National Bank (SNB) publishes in its weekly Important monetary policy data consists of all the three following categories: